SW engineering, engineering management and the business of software

 The underside of this is that micromanagement is bad.
 A manager should not dictate how to achieve a priority or what language or tool a team should use.
 You want to leave the implementation details up to those who are closest to the problems.

 If your priorities change, congratulations.
 You are in a normal functioning organization.
 Just make sure people know that it’s changed and why.
 If your vision changes, be prepared with a strong story to tell why.
 Priorities are likely to change often and vision less so, but change, especially in the face of new information can be good.
-Not providing clarity when change occurs is what leads to confusion and ineffciency.
+Not providing clarity when change occurs is what leads to confusion and inefficiency.

 Metrics